Loading...

 Stay Hydrated

-Drink water before and during your meal to help with digestion and maintain steady blood sugar levels.
+Drink water before and during your meal to promote better digestion and help regulate blood sugar levels.

 Mindful Eating